Counting and mining with the shell

 This script looks in both of the defined files and

-exports any lines containing the whole word revolution
+exports any lines containing the whole word revolution (without regard to case)

-to the specified .tsv
+to the specified .tsv file.

 We can show the difference between the files we created.